-Workers who have at least 54 days of contributions to the social security system over the preceding 10 months are entitled to maternity benefits.
-Maternity benefits are paid for 14 weeks at 100 percent of the worker’s average wage during the six months before the due date.
+Employees who have at least 54 days of contributions to the social security system over the preceding 10 months are entitled to maternity benefits.
+Maternity benefits are paid for 14 weeks at 100 percent of the employee’s average wage during the six months before the due date.

-Working fathers are entitled to 3 days’ paid leave for the birth of a child.
+Working fathers in the private sector are entitled to 3 days of paid leave for the birth of a child.
 These three days need not be continuous but must be taken within one month after the date of birth.
-In the event that the birth takes place during an employee’s rest period, as a result of paid annual leave, sickness, or accident of any kind, this period is extended by the duration of three days.
+In the event that the birth takes place during an employee’s rest period, as a result of paid annual leave, sickness, or accident of any kind, this period is extended by a duration of 3 days.

 The employer pays the employee for the leave as an amount equivalent to the remuneration the employee would have received in his normal working day but is reimbursed by the National Social Security Fund.
 Labor Code, 2003, No. 6599, § 269.

-If an absence due to illness or accident other than an occupational disease or accident extends over 180 consecutive days or if an employee becomes unfit to continue work, the employee can be considered to have resigned.
+If an absence due to illness or accident other than an occupational disease or accident extends over 180 consecutive days within a period of 365 days or if an employee becomes unfit to continue work, the employee can be considered to have resigned.

 Employers must grant their employees, members of municipal councils, leave of absence to attend the general assemblies of these councils, and the meetings of the committees which report to them if they are members.
 Unless otherwise agreed, the absence is not paid.
 Labor Code, 2003, No. 6599, §§ 277.